contao/docs/docs/manual/contributing/_index.en.md

 ### Clone the forked repository

-Clone the forged repository on your local machine:
+Clone the forked repository on your local machine:

 Create a directory named `contao` and change to it with **c**hange **d**irectory.